 - Dislikes having head tilted back

-- Poor postural control, slouches/falls from chair
+- Weak postural control slouches/falls from a chair

 - poor hand-eye, foot-eye coordination

 - appears unaware of risks of height or moving equipment